 The water can be controlled by the utility via the RF module installed.
 Where this communication mode is not available the unit can be operated in standalone mode (i.e. when communications with the utility are cut off, the cylinder operates in standalone mode).
 In this mode the heater tries to achieve 60°C at T1 and tries to maintain this throughout the day.
 The communications of the appliance can be changed as shown in Figure 12.

 6.2.4 Set Cylinder Size

-- enter the service menu. - rotate the dial to select appropriate cylinder size and press the dial to select
+- enter the service menu. - rotate the dial to select appropriate cylinder size and press the dial to select the electronic components on the cylinder.

 6.2.5 RTC Calibration